BellSystem24

 Greenhouse Gas Emissions

-• *Scope of aggregation: Contact center in Japan of our company and group companies
+• *Scope of aggregation: Our company and group companies

 • *Third-party verification (): Scope 1 (excluding off-site moving vehicles) and Scope 2 (before reduction with non-fossil fuel certificates) CO2 emissions and energy consumption